holgerbrandl/kotlin4ds_kotlin_night_frankfurt/docs/emerging_kotlin_ds_ecosystem.md

 More advanced slicing possible with https://github.com/thomasnield/kotlin-statistics

-Not enough to implement DS life cycle!
+### Still, not enough to implement DS life cycle!

 ???

+winter is coming --> summer is coming

 for details see https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-grouping/

 ---
-## To type or not to type?
+# To type or not to type?

 * _Static types_ are cool, but most data has no type
 * It's more robust/fun to use types and they allow for better design